Leaking/Hunter/README.md

 to monitor your app, enhance 3rd-dependency, enhance android framework.
 Plugins based on Hunter support incremental and concurrent compile, so you don't need to afraid of extra build time.

+## Some Useful Plugins

  + [OkHttp-Plugin](https://github.com/Leaking/Hunter/blob/master/README_hunter_okhttp.md): Hack Okhttp to set a global Interceptor/Eventlistener/Dns
  for all your OkhttpClients, even clients in 3rd-party library.
  + [Timing-Plugin](https://github.com/Leaking/Hunter/blob/master/README_hunter_timing.md): you can time all your ui-thread methods, and dump the block traces with costed-time of every step, you also can consume the block detail in your way.
  + [Debug-Plugin](https://github.com/Leaking/Hunter/blob/master/README_hunter_debug.md): you can simply add a annotation to a certain method, and the method will print all parameters and costed time, return value.
 It has some advantages over JakeWharton's [hugo](https://github.com/JakeWharton/hugo)
  + [LogLine-Plugin](https://github.com/Leaking/Hunter/blob/master/README_hunter_logline.md): you can add a line number into every lines of your logcat

+## TODO

- + More developing plugins can be found in [TODO](https://github.com/Leaking/Hunter/blob/master/TODO.md), MeanWhile, your idea is welcome
+More developing plugins can be found in [TODO](https://github.com/Leaking/Hunter/blob/master/TODO.md), MeanWhile, your idea is welcome

 ## Developer API